francisohara24/image-puzzle-game/README.md

 ## How to Play
+1. Enter the number of the tile you would like to move (displayed on the tiles from 1 to 8).
+2. Enter the position on the grid you would like to move the tile to.
+    - The 3 x 3 grid is labelled with positions from 1 to 9 starting from the upper left corner down to the lower right.
-1. Each tile can only be moved either vertically or horizontally to the empty slot but not diagonally.
+3. Each tile can only be moved either vertically or horizontally to an adjacent empty position but not diagonally.
-3.
+4. Move the tiles until they have aligned to form the correct image.